kriskowal/cops/README.md

 cursor's horizontal position after rendering each cell that contains more than one byte of text, then seeking to the next cell before rendering another.

-## vtcolor

-The `vtcolor` package provides the terminal colors, palettes, terminal rendering color models.

-- `Colors` is an array of 256 palette colors.
-  - The first 8 are the 3-bit color palette.
-  - The second 8 (8-15) are their bright versions from the 4-bit color palette.
-  - The remaining colors form the 6x6x6 color cube and 24 grays scale.
-- `Palette3`, `Palette4`, and `Palette8` are Go `"image".Palette` instances for
-  colors expressible in those ranges.
-- `Model0`, `Model3`, `Model4`, `Model8`, and `Model24` are virtual terminal
-  color depth models with methods for rendering background and foreground colors to ANSI escape sequences, as used by `"display".Render`.
-  `Model0` is monochrome and does not render color. `Model24` uses paletted colors only for exact matches.

 ## text

 The `text` package provides a convenience for rendering plain text